Top 60 Tableau Interview Questions and Answers for 2021

 Both the Tableau Workbook and Tableau Packaged Workbook are file types used in Tableau.

-The Tableau Workbook type of files contains information about worksheets and dashboards that are present within a Tableau workbook.
-That is, all the information related to fields, aggregation types, styles, formatting, filters, etc are present in these files.
+The Tableau Workbook type of file contains information about worksheets and dashboards that are present within a Tableau workbook.

 2. Integer values (Numbers): The values of this data type can be either an integer type or floating type numbers.
 It is a numeric data type.